dipaish/OS22/docs/dockercompose.md

 ```
 In this case, we can further verify that the Nginx server is up and running by opening our web browser and navigating to http://localhost:80.

-We can also login to MySQL using the following command:
+We can also login to MySQL using the following command: or you can use tools such as phpMyadmin or MySQL Workbench.

 ```bash
 docker exec -it your_container_id mysql -u root -p